Working out does increase testosterone (T) levels — but not all exercise is created equal.

-Testosterone is typically referred to as the sex hormone in people with penises.
+Testosterone is typically referred to as the sex hormone in men.
 But it’s found in everyone’s bodies — just not in the same amounts.

 The adrenal glands also produce a little bit of testosterone.
 But depending on your sex, different areas produce different amounts.

-In people with penises, high levels of testosterone are produced in the testicles.
+In men, high levels of testosterone are produced in the testicles.
 T levels are among the primary hormones that contribute to changes that happen during the teenage years.
 These changes include:

 - getting more muscle

 - growing facial and pubic hair